Employment Separation Agreement

 • Severance in a single payment.
 Sometimes the employer is obligated to provide severance in one go.
 If this is the case, then choose the relevant checkbox definition and provide the amount of money to the concerned person.

 • Other severance payments.
-If there is any additional clearance payment, you can continue to item A. Otherwise, no other severance should be selected.
+You can continue to item A if there is any additional clearance payment.
+Otherwise, no other severance should be selected.

 Step 4: Check for return of property